alanoatwork/DashSystemSerialGSM/README.md

 Samples:
 ========
-Sample program to send and reveive SMS messages:
+Sample program to send and receive SMS messages:

 ```